 Step 2 — Outreach and Promotion

-Then comes outreach and promotion, which can involve link building, social media, blogging, content marketing, advertising — and continuing to add new content to your website as well as your profiles and blog.
+Then comes outreach and promotion, which can involve link building, social media, blogging, content marketing, advertising — and continuing to add new content and social markup to your website as well as your profiles and blog.
 We’ll work with you to make this into a series of coherent, joined up actions that send the right activity signals to Google rather than being seen as a series of unconnected events that send the wrong signals — or none at all.
 Content may be King, but distribution is Queen.